 What is it about?

 We have developed the new flow control strategy to stably generate vortices using flow control device, such as plasma actuators.
 1. Location of flow control device, 2.
 Length of dominant frequency by flow control, 3.
 Location of transition point are key parameters for affecting the structual stability of induced vortices.
-(Please see an attached figure.)
+(Please see an bottom figure.)

 Featured Image